Characterization of atomic decompositions, Banach frames, Xd-frames, duals and synthesis-pseudo-duals, with application to Hilbert frame theory: Series expansions in a Banach space and its dual space via -frames

-By \cite{CCS}, when $\mg$ is an $X_d$-frame for $X$, $X_d$ is an $RCB$-space and $\ran(U_\mg)$ is complemented in $X_d$, then there exists $\mf$ which is an $X_d^*$-frame for $X^*$ and satisfies (\ref{fx}); such a sequence $\mf$ is called a {\it dual $X_d^*$-frame of $\mg$}.
-There exist $X_d$-frames $\mg$ for $X$ and sequences $\mf$ satisfying (\ref{fx}) but not necessarily being $X_d^*$-frames for $X^*$ (see Example \ref{adn}).
-Given an $X_d$-frame $\mg$ for $X$, Theorem \ref{pr51} gives a characterization of all the sequences $\mf$ satisfying (\ref{fx}) (such $\mf$ will be called {\it synthesis-pseudo-duals} of $\mg$, in short, {\it s-pseudo-duals}) of $\mg$) if such ones exist, and a characterization of those ones among them, which are $X_d^*$-frames for $X^*$.
+Let $\mg$ be an $X_d$-frame for $X$.
+By \cite{CCS}, when $X_d$ is an $RCB$-space and $\ran(U_\mg)$ is complemented in $X_d$, then there exists $\mf$ which is an $X_d^*$-frame for $X^*$ and satisfies (\ref{fx}); such $\mf$ is called a {\it dual $X_d^*$-frame of $\mg$}.
+In some cases, there might exist a sequence $\mf$ which is not an $X_d^*$-frame for $X^*$ but yet satisfies (\ref{fx}), see Example \ref{adn}.
+Every $\mf$ satisfying (\ref{fx}) will be called a {\it synthesis-pseudo-dual of $\mg$}, or in short, {\it s-pseudo-dual of $\mg$}, as an analogue to the Hilbert space case.
+Theorem \ref{pr51} below gives a characterization of all the s-pseudo-duals of $\mg$, if such ones exist, and a characterization of those ones among them, which are $X_d^*$-frames for $X^*$.

 \begin{ex} {\rm \cite[Ex.
 5.1]{Sduals}} Let $X=\ell^p$ ($1<p<\infty$), $\seqgr[\xi]$ be the canonical basis of $X$ and $\seqgr[E]$ be the coefficient functionals associated to $\seqgr[\xi]$.
 Then the sequence $\mg = \left(\frac{1}{2} E_1, E_2, \frac{1}{2^2} E_1, E_3, \frac{1}{2^3} E_1, E_4, \ldots \right)$ is a $p$-frame for $X$, the sequence $\mf = (\xi_1, \xi_2, \xi_1, \xi_3, \xi_1, \xi_4, \ldots)$ satisfies the lower $q$-frame condition, but does not satisfy the upper one, and